WaterCityFlame/session-cn/README.md

 will add an empty Passport object to the session for use after a user is authenticated, which will be treated as a modification to the session, causing it to be saved. *This has been fixed in PassportJS 0.3.0*

-##### skipCookie

-Function that can skip the return of set cookie headers to the client depending on request object values.
-This allows compatibility with other authentication types while maintaining consistency.

-`request => boolean`

-The default value is `undefined` and it will be skipped unless a function is provided to the options object matching the above signature.

 ##### secret